ecosimon/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-A GUI Tic Tac Toe interface with JOptionPane displaying winner/loser.
+A GUI Tic Tac Toe with options of 2 players or AI